-The following graph shows what types of articles are accepted for publication, and what requirement they may have.
+The following graph shows what types of articles are accepted for publication, and what requirements they may have.

-Article Type Abstract Limit Keywords Limit Title Limit Tables/Figures Limit References Limit Original article (up to 3,500 words) Up to 350 words (Structured: Objectives, Materials and Methods, Statistical analysis, Results, Conclusions) 3 to 7 keywords Up to 35 words Approximately 5 tables/figures Up to 40 references Review article (up to 4,000 words) Up to 400 words (Unstructured abstract) 3 to 7 keywords Up to 35 words Approximately 5 tables/figures Up to 75 references Editorial (up to 1,500 words) n/a n/a n/a n/a Up to 15 references Letter to Editor (up to 300 words) n/a n/a n/a n/a Up to 5 references In Response (up to 300 words) n/a n/a n/a n/a Up to 5 references
+Article Type Abstract Limit Keywords Limit Title Limit Tables/Figures Limit References Limit Original article (up to 3,500 words) Up to 500 words (Structured: Background, aim, methods, results, and conclusion) 3 to 7 keywords Up to 50 words Approximately 6 tables/figures Up to 40 references Brief Report (up to 1800 words) Up to 300 words (Structured: Background, aim, methods, results, and conclusion) 3 to 7 keywords Up to 35 words Approximately 5 tables/figures Up to 20 references Review article (up to 4000words) Up to 500 words (Unstructured abstract) 3 to 7 keywords Up to 35 words Approximately 5 tables/figures Up to 75 references Editorial (up to 1500 words) n/a n/a n/a n/a Up to 15 references Letter to Editor (up to 500 words) n/a n/a n/a n/a Up to 5 references In Response (up to 300 words) n/a n/a n/a n/a Up to 5 references Case Reports (up to 2500 words) Up to 350 words (Unstructured abstract) 3 to 7 keywords Up to 35 words Approximately 5 tables/figures Up to 25 references Meta-Analysis (up to 4000words) Up to 400 words (Unstructured abstract) 3 to 7 keywords Up to 35 words Approximately 5 tables/figures Up to 75 references Commentary (up to 1500 words) n/a n/a n/a Approximately 5 tables/figures Up to 15 references

-- Original Article: These include randomized controlled trials, intervention studies, studies of screening and diagnostic test, outcome studies, cost effectiveness analyses, case-control series, and surveys with high response rate.
-The text of original articles amounting to up to 3,500 words (excluding Abstract, references and Tables) should be divided into sections with the headings Abstract (Structured format: Objectives, Materials and Methods, Statistical analysis, Results, Conclusions) up to 350 words, Key-words (3-7 MeSH words), Introduction, Materials and Methods, Results, Discussion, Conclusions, References Tables and Figure legends. - Brief Report: These are similar to original research in that they follow the same format and guidelines, but are designed for small-scale research or research that is in early stages of development.
-These may include preliminary studies that utilize a simple research design or a small sample size and that have produced limited pilot data and initial findings that indicate need for further investigation.
+- Original Article: Original research article presents an advance in medical knowledge about a certain topic.
+The conclusions of the original research articles should be supported by results.
+The text of original articles amounting to up to 3,500 words (excluding Abstract, references and Tables) should be divided into sections with the headings Abstract (Structured format: Background, aim, methods, results, and conclusion) up to 500 words, Key-words (3-7 MeSH words), Introduction, Methods, Results, Discussion, Conclusions, References Tables and Figure legends. - Brief Report: These are similar to original research in that they follow the same format and guidelines but are designed for small-scale research or research that is in the early stages of development.
+These may include preliminary studies that utilize a simple research design or a small sample size and that have produced limited pilot data and initial findings that indicate t h e need for further investigation.
 Brief reports are much shorter than manuscripts associated with a more advanced, larger-scale research project.
-The text of original articles amounting to up to 1,800 words (excluding Abstract, references and Tables) should be divided into sections with the headings: Abstract (Structured: Objectives, Materials and Methods, Statistical analysis, Results, Conclusions; up to 200 words), Key-words (3-7 MeSH words), Introduction, Materials and Methods, Results, Discussion, Conclusions, References (20 references), Tables and Figure legends. - Review Article: It is expected that these articles would be written preferably by individuals who have done substantial work on the subject or are considered experts in the field.
-The prescribed word count is up to 4,000 words excluding tables, references and abstract.
-The manuscript may have about 75 references.
-The manuscript should have an unstructured Abstract (350-400 words) representing an accurate summary of the article.
-The section titles would depend upon the topic reviewed.
-Authors submitting review article should include a section describing the methods used for locating, selecting, extracting, and synthesizing data.
-These methods should also be summarized in the abstract.
-The journal expects the contributors to give post-publication updates on the subject of review.
-The update should be brief, covering the advances in the field after the publication of the article and should be sent as a letter to editor, as and when major development occurs in the field.
+The text of original articles amounting to up to 1,800 words (excluding Abstract, references and Tables) should be divided into sections with the headings: Abstract (Structured: Background, aim, methods, results, and conclusion; up to 300 words), Key-words (3-7 MeSH words), Introduction, Materials and Methods, Results, Discussion, Conclusions, References (20 references), Tables and Figure legends.